Bread crumb buried for 3,000 years alongside Egyptian’s mummy has been discovered - National Daily Press

-A bread crumb that was buried for 3,000 years alongside an ancient Egyptian’s mummified remains has been discovered.
+A breadcrumb buried for 3,000 years alongside an ancient Egyptian’s mummified remains has been discovered.

-The piece of bread is stored on a small wooden tray at the Leeds Discovery Centre in West Yorks., and is being looked at as part of a volunteer project.
+The piece of bread is stored on a small wooden tray at the Leeds Discovery Center in West Yorkshire and is being examined as part of a volunteer project.

-Clare Brown, Leeds Museums and Galleries’ curator of natural sciences, said: “What began as a fairly routine cataloguing exercise has slowly uncovered a remarkable archive that includes of some of the most important moments in scientific history.
+Clare Brown, Leeds Museums and Galleries’ curator of natural sciences, said: “What began as a fairly routine cataloging exercise has slowly uncovered a remarkable archive that includes some of the most important moments in scientific history.

 “Discovering a morsel of ancient Egyptian bread was particularly surprising, and the fact we can connect the Leeds collection to bread baked thousands of years ago on a different continent is fascinating.